KyleSeaford/FDS/README.md

 - [ ] replace IP location with GPS data
 - [ ] replace the temperature sensor with a temperature and humidity sensor
 - [ ] improve weather API so it updates more (can't due to free API limit)
 - [ ] a button to change between light snd dark mode
+- [ ] insted of typing the urls for each unit, make it so it will just auto do it becasuse the url is going to be the same for all apart from the last numbers (after zone and unit) eg http://127.0.0.1:5000/zone1/unit1